LawrenceMoruye/Resnet-Implementation/resnet/README.md

 Resnet_paper
 ==============================

-implementation of resnet paper using pytorch
+This Repo contains my implementation of resnet paper using pytorch.Part of AMMI Bootcamp 2021.

 Project Organization
 ------------